mcoirad/the-grunfeld/_executives/Jack McCloskey_['DET', 'MIN'].md

   <li>Drafted Christian Laettner with 3th pick but was worth 6th pick.</li>

-  <li>Drafted Tony Campbell with 20th pick but was worth 16th pick.</li>
+  <li>Drafted Howard Eisley with 30th pick but was worth 18th pick.</li>

   </ul>'
-draft_description: Jack McCloskey ranks in the 90th percentile for drafting among executives in our database.
-McCloskey's draft picks average out to be worth the equivalent of 10 spots higher than they were picked due to his good drafting.
+draft_description: Jack McCloskey ranks in the 89th percentile for drafting among executives in our database.
+McCloskey's draft picks average out to be worth the equivalent of 6 spots higher than they were picked due to his good drafting.
 draft_num_players: 21
-draft_overall_percentile_vorp: 93
+draft_overall_percentile_vorp: 92
-draft_rating_bpm: 8
+draft_rating_bpm: -2
-draft_rating_grade_bpm: A-
+draft_rating_grade_bpm: B+
 draft_rating_grade_vorp: A
-draft_rating_percentile_bpm: 83
+draft_rating_percentile_bpm: 76
-draft_rating_percentile_vorp: 91
+draft_rating_percentile_vorp: 90
-draft_rating_vorp: 10
+draft_rating_vorp: 6
 draft_total_bpm: 123507
 draft_total_grade_bpm: A+
 draft_total_grade_vorp: A+